ryantd42/NY-Legislative-Git/2023/S1535B-2023/bill.md

   January 12, 2023
   ___________

  Introduced  by Sens.
-HOYLMAN-SIGAL, CHU, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Procure- ment and Contracts --  reported  favorably  from  said  committee  and committed  to the Committee on Finance -- reported favorably from said committee and committed to the Committee on Rules -- reported  favora- bly  from said committee, ordered to a third reading, passed by Senate and delivered to the Assembly, recalled, vote  reconsidered,  restored to  third  reading, amended and ordered reprinted, retaining its place in the order of third reading
+HOYLMAN-SIGAL, ASHBY, BROUK, CHU, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and Contracts -- reported favorably from said committee and committed to the Committee on Finance -- reported  favorably  from said  committee  and  committed  to the Committee on Rules -- reported favorably from said committee, ordered to a third reading,  passed  by Senate  and  delivered  to  the Assembly, recalled, vote reconsidered, restored to third reading, amended and  ordered  reprinted,  retaining its  place in the order of third reading -- recommitted to the Commit- tee on Procurement and Contracts in accordance  with  Senate  Rule  6, sec.
+8 -- reported favorably from said committee and committed to the Committee on Finance -- committee discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  executive law, in relation to requiring certain state owned and operated parking facilities to  install  and  maintain charging stations for plug-in electric vehicles

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The executive law is amended by adding a new section  201-b to read as follows:
   §  201-B.  ELECTRIC  VEHICLE CHARGING STATIONS.
 1. FOR THE PURPOSES OF THIS SECTION, THE TERM "PARKING FACILITY" SHALL MEAN A  PARKING  GARAGE, PARKING  STRUCTURE, OR OPEN PARKING LOT THAT IS PAVED AND STRIPED TO DESIGNATE  INDIVIDUAL PARKING SPACES FOR VEHICLES AND WHICH  HAS  FIFTY PARKING SPACES OR MORE.
   2. ANY  PARKING FACILITY OWNED AND OPERATED BY THE STATE OF NEW YORK, THAT OFFERS BETWEEN  FIFTY  AND  TWO  HUNDRED  PARKING  SPACES  FOR  THE PURPOSES  OF PUBLIC USE, STATE EMPLOYEE USE AND PAY-PER-USAGE, IS HEREBY REQUIRED TO INSTALL ELECTRIC CHARGING STATIONS IN AT LEAST  TEN  PERCENT OF THE TOTAL NUMBER OF PARKING SPACES OFFERED BY SUCH FACILITY.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05393-04-4
+ S. 1535--B  2

   3. ANY  PARKING FACILITY OWNED AND OPERATED BY THE STATE OF NEW YORK, THAT OFFERS MORE THAN TWO HUNDRED PARKING SPACES  FOR  THE  PURPOSES  OF PUBLIC  USE, STATE EMPLOYEE USE AND PAY-PER-USAGE, IS HEREBY REQUIRED TO INSTALL ELECTRIC CHARGING STATIONS IN AT LEAST  TWENTY  PERCENT  OF  THE TOTAL NUMBER OF PARKING SPACES OFFERED BY SUCH FACILITY.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05393-03-3
- S. 1535--A  2

   4. EACH  ELECTRIC  VEHICLE CHARGING STATION REQUIRED PURSUANT TO THIS SECTION SHALL SUPPORT ELECTRIC VEHICLE CHARGING WITH A MINIMUM OF  FORTY AMPERES  AND  TWO HUNDRED EIGHT VOLTS OF ELECTRICAL CAPACITY.
 SUCH ELEC- TRIC VEHICLE CHARGING STATIONS AND ALL OTHER COMPONENTS AND WORK  APPUR- TENANT THERETO SHALL BE IN ACCORDANCE WITH ALL APPLICABLE STATE, COUNTY, CITY, TOWN, OR VILLAGE ELECTRICAL CODES.
   5. THE OFFICE OF GENERAL SERVICES SHALL BE RESPONSIBLE FOR THE INSTAL-